huggingface/blog/audio-datasets.md

 sampled at a sampling rate of 16kHz.
 We can set the audio inputs to our desired sampling rate using 🤗 Datasets' [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column) method.
-This operation does not change the audio in-place, but rather signals to `datasets` to resample audio samples _on the fly_ the first time they are loaded.
+This operation does not change the audio in-place, but rather signals to `datasets` to resample audio samples _on the fly_ when they are loaded.
 The following code cell will set the sampling rate to 8kHz:

 ```python
 from datasets import Audio